SamuelPloskonka/au-code-repro/README.md

 # Code reproducibility and sharing (in a nutshell)
-Aarhus University, Denmakr.
+Aarhus University, Denmark.
 February 2020.
 E-mail [Jakob Assmann](j.assmann@bios.au.dk) or visit [jakobjassmann.wordpress.com](jakobjassmann.wordpress.com).
 ___
 This is repository provides a super fast intorduction to code reproducibility and sharing.
 The main aim is to get you started as quickly as possible.
 By nature, the content is not intended to be a comprehensive discussion of the topic.
 If you would like to delve in deeper, I recommend you explore the web and scientific literature.